AIT-S/Ethernaut-Solutions/README.md

 ```

 ## 5. Token
-Be careful of integer over/underflow.
-Always use safemath libraries.
-Basically I understood that no matter what parameter I entered as _value, it will always return a number that is > 0 because it's a uint therefore the require statement is as good as useless.
+No integer over/underflow protection.
+Always use [safemath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/math/SafeMath.sol) libraries.
+As long as you pass a value > 20, the condition in the first require statement will underflow and it will always pass.
 ```
 await contract.transfer(instance, 25)
 ```